Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 ### 6.2 Worker Scalability

 - **Dynamic worker pool sizing**: Workers can be added or removed without system reconfiguration, allowing the system to scale based on demand.
-- **Resource-based job allocation**: Jobs are assigned to workers based on available resources, ensuring efficient utilization.
+- **Resource-based jobEntity allocation**: Jobs are assigned to workers based on available resources, ensuring efficient utilization.
-- **Worker specialization**: Workers can be tagged with capabilities, allowing specialized workers for specific job types (e.g., high-memory jobs, GPU-accelerated jobs).
+- **Worker specialization**: Workers can be tagged with capabilities, allowing specialized workers for specific jobEntity types (e.g., high-memory jobEntities, GPU-accelerated jobEntities).
 - **Containerized deployment**: Workers are designed for containerized deployment in Kubernetes or similar orchestration systems, facilitating scaling and management.

 ## 7. Security Considerations